NickyKlaus/service-generator-api/README.md

 **Origami** Maven plugin API

-Implement *ASTProcessingSchema* to declare the changes in AST of the source code and use them in **Origami plugin** as your own external processing schemas.
+Implement `ASTProcessingSchema` to declare the changes in AST of the source code and use them in **Origami** plugin as your own external processing schemas.

-You can also use *Context* and *Property* to share the data between **Origami** processing schemas.
+You can also use `Context` and `Property` to share the data between **Origami** processing schemas.

-*Generator* interface provides the ability to create a Java-based representation of the AST according to the processing schema.
+`Generator` interface allows to create the Abstract Syntax Tree of generated source code according to the processing schema.
+**Origami-api** also provides default implementation of `Generator` to create and test processing schemas outside the **Origami** Maven plugin.

 To use **Origami-api** in your project register server in Maven `settings.xml`